Featured Alumni Archive

 Columbia University, Manbrick Lab, New York

-Emily was accepted into the School of Psychology Ph.D. program – Cognition and Brain Science by former Faculty Advisor, Dr. Audrey Duarte.
-She later graduated from the program in 2021.
+Emily was accepted into the Cognition and Brain Science program by Dr. Audrey Duarte and graduated in 2021.

 Estelle Sandhaus, Ph.D.